Elm Street (Yarmouth, Maine): East Elm Street

 East Elm Street was formerly known as Mill Street and Gooches' Lane, the latter being a family of mill owners who lived and worked there, beside the Fourth Falls.
 The pottery of the noted Nathaniel Foster was located on Gooches' Lane.

 By 1847, Portland Street was in full swing, including the Elm Street offshoot that headed directly into the Upper Village.
 Main Street was, by now, well established.

 James Smith lived in the 1801-built number 15.

 Andrew Haven and James J. Humphrey lived at number 27, built in 1835.
 It is a "well-preserved historic duplex with matching attached barn.
 Retains extensive original historic fabric and all aspects of integrity.
 Attached, gable-front barn with original windows, clapboards retains all aspects of integrity."

+The 1849 Nathaniel Gooch House stands at 30 East Elm.

 Joel Brooks' pottery, which was located at today's 40 East Elm Street, was in business between 1851 and 1888.
 Brooks succeeded Nathaniel Foster as the Yarmouth's potter.

 43, 60 and 75 were found to be well-preserved examples of Queen Anne-style residences.

 Number 53, "an early-19th century vernacular house, retains windows, door surround, clapboard siding, and overall form."

 Across the street, Abner True lived in the cape at number 54 around 1797.

 92 East Elm Street was formerly a mill workers’ boarding house, then a maternity hospital.

+Built in 1869, 103 East Elm Street was the home of Thomas G. Cleaves, son of shoemaker Tristram Gilman Cleaves.